Saturday, September

 LARRYLANDIA (TRT

-he struggles with becoming the “eagle warrior” he
+neighborhood as he struggles with becoming the “eagle

 HUBERT’S

-film produced by the members of Wild Brain, Inc., on which
+animated film produced by the members of Wild Brain,

-Jeff Fino, Bernal resident, served as Executive Producer.
-Hubert
+Inc., on which Jeff Fino, Bernal resident, served as

-a remarkable discovery and a new friend.
-Soon events spiral
+discovery and a new friend.
+Soon events spiral our

 do almost anything to protect his new friend.